kuzzleio/kuzzle/doc/2/guides/advanced/configuration/index.md

 <CustomBadge type="error" text="Experimental: non-backward compatible changes or removal may occur in any future release."/>

 ::: info
-You can change the configuration only in the `setup` phase, before starting the application.
+You can change the configuration only during the `setup` phase, before starting the application.
 :::

 The configuration of Kuzzle is also accessible through the [Backend.config](/core/2/framework/classes/backend-config) property.